 The Supervisor charges a fee for its services.
-The Supervisor's fee for each Strategy is currently up to 0.035% per annum of the gross asset value.
-Supervisor fees are calculated daily and paid monthly by each Strategy.
+The Supervisor fee for each Portfolio is currently up to 0.04% per annum of the gross asset value of the Portfolio.
+Supervisor fees are calculated daily and paid by the Portfolios monthly.
 Estimates of Supervisor fees are included within 'annual fund charges' in the PDS.
 The Supervisor may, if we agree, change the Supervisor fee at any time so long as we or the Supervisor give one month's notice to investors.